 10. Allow For Some Downtime

 Do not think that you should not take breaks because you’re aiming for optimal productivity.
+The brain operates in spurts of high energy (about an hour) with spurts of low energy (about 15 minutes).
+Read the bottom of this article for a little more information.

 Go outside.
 Pick up girls for a half hour.
 Watch something on YouTube.
 If you don’t allow for any downtime, you’ll eventually get burned out from your routine.